OpenTermsArchive/contrib-versions/Xing/Privacy Policy.md

 *   Last updated: 21 June 2019
 *   This Privacy Policy shall apply to the entire service XING and its applications (kununu etc.).
-*   XING SE is the body responsible for the processing of personal data.
+*   New Work SE is the body responsible for the processing of personal data.
 *   Our Data Protection Officer is Anja Engler.

 Scope of this Privacy Policy